 The Fortress System

-Engineered and tested to provide the strongest anchoring system top to bottom.
+Our 20+ years of engineering and testing provide the strongest anchoring system top to bottom.

-Fortress was the first company to develop a top-of-wall anchor.
+Fortress was the first company to develop a top-of-wall anchor for basement wall repair.

 The Fortress top anchor is post-tensioned after installation.